 Besides the manner in which the company’s shares are sold, another major difference between the two entities is given by the capital necessary for their incorporation.
 The private joint stock company needs a capital of HUF 5 million, while the public entity needs a capital of HUF 20 million.
 This company can be opened by one or more founders and a board of directors must oversee the actions of the company.

 Thelimited liability company in Hungary (kft.) is suited for small and medium sized businesses.
 Shareholders bear limited liability according to the amount invested in the capital of the company.
 This legal entity is subject to lower incorporation costs and a minimum share capital of HUF 3 million.
 Contributions can also be made in kind.
+In case you need other types of servces, such as legal services in Thailand, we recommend our partners - AttorneysinThailand.com.

 Investors who want to open a Hungarian company as a limited liability company must know that this company type allows its incorporation by a single shareholder.
 The company can have a single director as well, and it must be noted that there aren’t any requirements with regards to the nationality of the businessman, which means that foreign investors can easily set up this company type.